fdcl-gwu/aruco-markers/README.md

 To estimate the translation and the rotation of the ArUco marker, run below code:
 ```
 cd pose_estimation

+# measure the length of the marker you plan to measure with a ruler
+# open src/main.cpp and update the variable 'actual_marker_length' with
+# the measured value (in meters)

 mkdir build && cd build
 cmake ../
 make